aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/onnx2trt_app/dependency/Readme.md

 # Install pycuda for executing the engine file.
 Takes time.
 pip3 install pycuda

 # Inference with the sample images provided in ./samples
+# So that we can debug before we do deployment.

 python3 tensorrt_pytorch_panorama.py -i yolov5s.engine

 ```